- Vascular Surgery

 Philosophy of Care

 “There is no single treatment plan that works best for every individual.
-Each patient is unique, as is their diagnosis.
-For this reason, I tailor treatment to each patient based on their clinical indications, their goals for treatment, and their current physical status.
-The majority of the time I spend with patients is spent on patient education, explaining what their disease process is and the treatment options available to address these health complications.
+Each patient is unique, as is their management.
+For this reason, I tailor treatments to each patient based on their clinical indications, their goals for treatment, and their current physical status.
+The majority of the time I spend with patients is spent on patient education, explaining what their disease process is and the treatment options available to address their health issues.
 I don’t believe in taking shortcuts in the management of my patients, and I’m not a ‘cut-first’ surgeon.
-I first apply medication therapy and lifestyle changes before considering surgery as an option.
+I initially typically apply non-operative strategies and lifestyle changes before considering surgery as an option.

 - Fellowship Program: University of Kansas Medical Center (2006)